Seven Wise Masters: Polish: Poncjan (Historja o siedmiu mędrcach)

-The Polish adaptations of the Seven Sages are believed to originate from a lost print by Jan z Koszyczek, from 1528-32.
+The Polish adaptations of the Seven Sages are believed to originate from a lost print by Jan z Koszyczek, from 1528 to 1532.
 His source text is unclear, however literary scholars agree that the story is related to the Historia text.
-It was well-received in Poland and underwent regular reprints in the 17th, 18th, 19th, and 20th centuries.
+It was well received in Poland and underwent regular reprints in the 17th, 18th, 19th, and 20th centuries.
 The Polish editions are believed to be the basis for Russian versions.